Have you been injured in an accident?

 You must notify your insurance company within seven days, or as soon as reasonably possible, that you wish to apply for no-fault accident benefits.
 You must file a completed Application Form with your insurance company within 30 days after receiving it.

-The Tort claim
+The Tort claim for car accidents

 If you are a driver, passenger, cyclist or pedestrian injured in a car accident in Ontario and another person is at fault (or partially at fault), you can pursue legal action against the person or persons responsible for negligence.
 Under personal injury law, a tort claim allows you to claim compensation for damages caused by another party’s negligence.
 A lawsuit against an at-fault party must be issued by way of a Statement of Claim with the court within two years of the date of the incident.